sdgluck/objecthistory/README.md

 <hr/>

-:cookie: Simple undo and redo for objects
+:cookie: Simple undo and redo for objects.

 :sparkles: Compiled using [`babili`](https://github.com/babel/babili) for ES2015 environments.